one pot chicken and rice with spring veggies

 - Organic Chicken Breast: Next I added in a pound of cubed organic boneless skinless chicken breast.
 The chicken gets coated in the thyme and seasoning from the shallot mixture, so it really makes it much more flavorful.

 - Quick Cooking Brown Rice: Once the chicken is no longer pink, I added in chicken broth and quick cooking brown rice.
 I used to use quick brown rice all the time when I developed recipes in the EatingWell test kitchen.
-But I have never used it here on the blog.
+Then I recently used it in this Chicken and Rice Casserole and fell back in love with it!
 I think I forgot about how dang easy it is.
 And it’s not sketchy at all ingredient wise.
 It’s just rice that is cooked and dehydrated.
 So basically when you cook it, your just rehydrating it.
 That’s important for this one pot dish, because the chicken would otherwise totally over cook if you were using regular brown rice.

 - I added in a ton of veggies: snap peas, sweet peas and asparagus.
 You can used fresh shelled peas or frozen and thawed.
 Both work great.
 Trader Joes has shelled fresh peas, and they were so easy to use in this.

 - To make it creamy, I stirred in some cream cheese and Parm at the end, plus chives and tarragon.
 It tastes sort of like risotto, but it is so much easier!

 One Pot Chicken and Rice with Spring Veggies, ready in 30 minutes and naturally gluten-free.